devops329/devops/instruction/awsS3/awsS3.md

 download: s3://pizza.byucsstudent.click/assets/index-S42wtqrP.js to assets/index-S42wtqrP.js
 ```

 You can delete one or more files using the `rm` command.
-This command might seem more complex than what you are use to, but that is mainly because there is no directory structure and so you have to provide parameters for what would have been assumed from the structure itself.
+This command might seem more complex than what you are used to, but that is mainly because there is no directory structure and so you have to provide parameters for what would have been assumed from the structure itself.

 ```sh
 aws s3 rm s3://pizza.byucsstudent.click --recursive --exclude "*" --include "assets*"